Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 • Take pictures of a couple different layouts.
 It’s a great reference tool while cutting and lets you try different options side-by-side.

-• You’re never going to cut a straight line all the way through, so you better have a sharp blade.
+• You’ll never cut a straight line all the way through, so you better have a sharp blade.

 • Always make minor adjustments.
 Don’t cut too much at once.

-• You can filet the cut foam and use it as a base if you want a smooth bottom to the tool cavity.
+• You can fillet the cut foam and use it as a base if you want a smooth bottom to the tool cavity.

 • All those videos showing how easy it is to cut the foam are complete BS.
 Remember that those videos show people who do this for a living and have done it hundreds of times.
 You’re going to struggle.